hubmapconsortium/hra-millitome-generator/README.md

-# Millitome Generator V10
+# Millitome Generator

-"Millitome Generator V10" was programmed in OpenScad 2021.1 on MacOS.
+"Millitome Generator" was programmed in OpenScad 2021.1 on MacOS.

 OpenScad is open source software https://openscad.org.